xsc/thrift-clj/README.md

 - Have a look at Lists/Sets/Enums/...
 - wrappers around Protocols (to encode/decode values directly to/from byte arrays)
 - more protocols/servers/clients
-- a Leiningen Plugin that operates with thrift-clj in mind
 - tests & documentationn
 - ...